 - We will not source any seafood products from protected species or species that are listed as critically endangered or vulnerable to extinction according to IUCN red list of threatened species.
-This includes any species caught as bycatch. - Seafood suppliers must work with us and commit to demonstrating and verifying that all products (including any feed) will be deforestation and land conversion free by 2030

-- Suppliers must not source any illegally harvested or traded products, or products from - controversial sources or illegal areas. - Bento will not work with suppliers known to be involved in shark finning - Suppliers will not knowingly cause, or risk causing, irreparable ecosystem or biodiversity damage - Bento will not tolerate any form of Illegal, Unreported or Unregulated (IUU) fishing in its supply chain and Suppliers must take responsibility to carry out due diligence checks and audits accordingly - Suppliers must be able to provide documented evidence (including but not limited to valid certifications) to trace their product all the way along their supply chain back to source (either to vessel for wild caught or to farm level for aquaculture) and must provide contact details of all suppliers and intermediary stages upon request - While suppliers may not be able to complete the Risk Assessment in full initially, as an absolute minimum they must provide the species scientific name, sourcing origin/Flag Nation, FAO sea location, catch/gear/production method, information about social and ethical performance and valid certificates for any up-to-date seafood sustainability standards - Suppliers must not source any fish or seafood rated by the Marine Conservation Society (MCS) or Monterey Bay Aquarium Seafood Watch as Fish to Avoid / MCS Rating 5 (please see our Sustainable Seafood Policy for more details) - All suppliers must support Bento in meeting stipulations set out in The Sustainable Seafood Coalition's Codes of Conduct
+This includes any species caught as bycatch - Seafood suppliers must work with us and commit to demonstrating and verifying that all products (including any feed) will be deforestation and land conversion free by 2030 - Suppliers must not source any illegally harvested or traded products, or products from controversial sources or illegal areas - Bento will not work with suppliers known to be involved in shark finning - Suppliers will not knowingly cause, or risk causing, irreparable ecosystem or biodiversity damage - Bento will not tolerate any form of Illegal, Unreported or Unregulated (IUU) fishing in its supply chain and Suppliers must take responsibility to carry out due diligence checks and audits accordingly - Suppliers must be able to provide documented evidence (including but not limited to valid certifications) to trace their product through their supply chain back to source (either to vessel for wild caught or to farm level for aquaculture) and must provide contact details of all suppliers and intermediary stages upon request - While suppliers may not be able to complete the Risk Assessment in full initially, as an absolute minimum they must provide the species scientific name, sourcing origin/Flag Nation, FAO sea location, catch/gear/production method, information about social and ethical performance and valid certificates for any up-to-date seafood sustainability standards - Suppliers must not source any fish or seafood rated by the Marine Conservation Society (MCS) or Monterey Bay Aquarium Seafood Watch as Fish to Avoid / MCS Rating 5.